Summer Palace

 No analysis available

-Multiple remarks directly state that residents can see fireworks from the building/unit, including from the rooftop deck and lanais.
-This is strong, repeated evidence of fireworks views from the property.
+Multiple listings directly state that fireworks can be seen from the building or unit, including from the rooftop deck and private lanais.
+This is strong evidence that the building offers fireworks views from units.

 No analysis available